benchristel/mydocs/scrolls-of-the-apprentice.md

 When you use `document.write`, you'll notice that the console echoes `undefined` back to you.

+## Magic: Its Destruction and Creation

+When people use the word <span style="font-variant:small-caps">magic</span>, they are usually talking about a mechanism whose behavior they can describe but whose inner workings they cannot or do not care to explain.
+This definition applies equally well to stage magic (in which magicians seem to perform impossible feats by using techniques unknown to their audience), to fictional wizardry (which produces consistent effects, though its underlying mechanism is not usually explained), and to modern technology (which most people use but no one fully understands).

+The two tasks of programming are the destruction and creation of magic.

+To become a programmer, you must first break some of the illusions that other programmers have set up for you—illusions that you have been relying on for as long as you have been using computers.
+You will find out, for example, how computers communicate over the internet, and how all data from text to images to video are really just very long sequences of numbers.
+If computers seemed magical to you before, this will destroy the magic.

+And then you will stitch the illusion back up, and restore it to life, because a good programmer, like a good surgeon, understands things without breaking them.
+The reason for this is that programmers can only be effective if, in their day-to-day work, they treat most of a computer's mechanisms as magic.
+At its heart, the computer you're using now is just an exquisite crystal of silicon over which a billion tiny voltages dance and fluctuate a billion times a second.
+You would have to be mad to program something like a web browser by manipulating these voltages directly.
+If you were not certifiably insane at the beginning of such a project, you would be by the end of it.
+But because of the magic that other programmers before us have woven, we can get away with imagining that a computer is something else—a universe where we can pluck numbers out of the ether and give them names, where text is text and images are images.
+And before this book is over, you too will be creating systems that can be used by people who don't understand how they work.

+## Aletheiomancy

+You can apply your reasoning faculties to write a program, predict what it will do, and then run it and see it carry out your intent.
+I can think of no more convincing argument that truth is knowable, and that reason is valuable, than this.

+### High Magic, Middle Magic, Deep Magic

+## Names and Things

 ## The Power of Names

 To name a thing is to gain control over it.
 We can name things in Javascript using the equals sign, `=`.